Somatic Therapy

 My Somatic Journey:

 I began my journey to become a somatic therapist over 30 years ago.
-I was fortunate to meet a woman named Karen Beaumont, my movement teacher at Shakespeare & Company in the Berkshires where i grew up.
-Karen was studying to become a Somatic Movement Therapist and I was fascinated by her lessons.
+I was fortunate to meet a woman named Karen Beaumont, my movement teacher at Shakespeare & Company in the Berkshires where I grew up.
+Karen was a Somatic Educator and Movement Therapist.
+I was fascinated by her lessons and continued to shadow her for many years.
 She introduced me to the work of Trish Arnold and DR. Martha Eddy.
 I went on to study with other pioneers in this field, notably Peter Levine and David Grand.
-I hold certifications in Somatic Experiencing® Brainspotting® and Watsu® I continue to train in this ever evolving and dynamic field.
+I hold certifications in Somatic Experiencing® Brainspotting® EFT ( Emotional Freedom Technique ) and Integrative Hypnosis®

 Introductory Session